CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/bc0402d9-834e-48b7-b8c4-9d8e2fede314" height="60%" width="60%"
 </p>
 <p>
-Next we need to add a new User that we can make the admin.
+Next we need to add a new User that will be the admin.
 </p>
 <p>
 <h4>New User</h4>